 The Standardisation of Driving Licenses, Driving Tests and Motoring Insurance

 The Road Traffic Act 1930 introduced driving offences such as reckless driving and driving under the influence of drugs or alcohol – although controversially didn’t include any speed limits.

 Compulsory insurance was also introduced in the Act, which stipulated it was essential to have cover against third party injuries.
-This was the beginning of the car insurance industry we see today; with aggregators such as Compare the Market allowing consumers to compare policies from a huge range of providers.
+This was the beginning of the car insurance industry we see today; with aggregators allowing consumers to compare policies from a huge range of providers.
 Prior to this, people still insured their vehicles against damages due to the large amount of money invested of them.
 It was a frequent occurrence for a large amount of money to be spent on a vehicle for it to later be involved in an accident which the owner could not afford to repair.